mischnic/python-ci/README.md

 ## Setup

 - Python 3
-- required libs: `pip3 install flask gunicorn pygithub`
+- required libs: `pip3 install flask gunicorn requests pygit2`

 Clone your source folder next to the script (see below), copy `start.sh.in` to `start.sh` and make `start.sh` executable.
 Enviroment variables in `start.sh` for the python script serve as configuration: